In-house loans and estate planning – not as simple as it seems

 A loan is either an asset or a liability.
 It is an asset when you have lent money to another person, or to one of the entities within your family group.
 It is a liability when someone else has lent you the money, for example a bank, or when you have taken money out of an entity within your family group.

-It is quite common for companies to make loans to shareholders, as opposed to pay dividends.
+It is quite common for companies to make loans to shareholders, as opposed to paying dividends.
 Everyone is aware of the Division 7A issue that arises here, but there are also important estate planning concerns.
 If control of the company is given to one person, and the residual estate (from which the loan is repayable) to another, then the controller of the company may demand repayment.
 This may put the estate under financial stress.
 Similarly, if the company owes the shareholder money, the estate may demand repayment of the loan and put the company under financial stress.

-Unpaid present entitlements
+Unpaid present entitlements (UPEs)

 So why are unpaid present entitlements so important?